Top Prototyping and Design Handoff Tools in 2019

 You don’t have to prepare your files in any special way to enable your team, clients, and project stakeholders view your design, get specs and assets, discuss changes, and make recommendations.

 Savah is a design platform for design teams to be transparent and more productive.
-With Savah, teams can present web and mobile app designs in real-time, collect feedback.
+With Savah, teams can present web and weather mobile app designs in real-time, collect feedback.
 Savah also assists in your collaboration needs and has a built-in design workflow and approval system.
 Supercharge your overall design process by integrating with Sketch, Google Drive and Dropbox.
 Savah offers free forever plan for solo designers.

 How do you choose the best prototyping and handoff tool?